partthdhage/MyFirstGame/README.md

-This game was built by Parth Dhage using Utility Software.
+This game was built by Parth Dhage using Unity Software.